-BoardSource's 2015 Leading with Intent survey found that women account for 48 percent of nonprofit board members and 46 percent of board chairs, which is a strong signal that we might see improvement in wage equality between men and women.59 That said, they may not be evenly distributed across nonprofits and some boards may have underrepresentation of course.
+BoardSource's 2015 Leading with Intent survey found that women account for 48 percent of nonprofit board members and 46 percent of board chairs, which is a strong signal that we might see improvement in wage equality between men and women.
+That said, they may not be evenly distributed across nonprofits and some boards may have underrepresentation of course.
 Further, while it seems reasonable to think that more women on boards will help close the gender-wage gap, I haven't seen any data yet that proves this.

-If you are a nonprofit staff leader or board member reading this: Please be aware of the gender disparities in compensation, address them in your executive compensation and be sure staff are trained and supported to address them in your hiring processes.
+If you are a nonprofit staff leader or board member reading this: Please be aware of the gender disparities in compensation, address them in your executive compensation, and be sure staff are trained and supported to address them in your hiring processes.
 Yes, there is often a tension in trying to "make the budget" and the incentive could be to hire people at the low end of market rate or be happy if/when they don't negotiate for more money.
 But if you aren't working to combat the disparity, then you're perpetuating it.
-Further, research has shown that when there is no explicit statement that wages are negotiable, men are more likely to negotiate than women, but when it is explicitly stated that wages are negotiable, then the difference between men and women disappears.60 entire career, and today I feel well informed both as someone being hired and someone doing the hiring - but I wish that I had seen a summary like this earlier in my career.
-When I was being hired, it would really have helped me to understand earlier than I did all of the reasons to negotiate, the huge costs (literally and figuratively) that can come from not negotiating, and links to some practical tools, guides, and resources.
-In my experiences hiring others and setting salaries, I would have been aware of the dynamics at work and how my framing could either help or hinder the broader gender-wage gap.
+Further, research has shown that when there is no explicit statement that wages are negotiable, men are more likely to negotiate than women, but when it is explicitly stated that wages are negotiable, then the difference between men and women disappears.